Kitware/CMake/Help/variable/CMAKE_VS_USE_DEBUG_LIBRARIES.rst

 calls to the :command:`try_compile` command into its test project.

 If this variable is not set then the :prop_tgt:`VS_USE_DEBUG_LIBRARIES` property will not be set automatically.
-If that property is not set then CMake does not generate any ``UseDebugLibraries`` indicator.
+If that property is not set then CMake generates ``UseDebugLibraries`` using heuristics to determine which configurations are debug configurations.
+See policy :policy:`CMP0162`.